sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 ![Viewing Power and Host Distribution by Type](../images/dashboard_main_power_hosts_info.png)

-The **Top Consumers** panel lists the top ten devices that consume the most electricity per site.
+The **Top Consumers** panel lists the top ten hosts that consume the most electricity across your entire infrastructure.
 The data is automatically refreshed according to the defined collection interval (default: 2m).

 This information can help you implement the best strategy for efficiency, such as replacing older equipment with more efficient ones or moving servers to a site with a lower electricity cost.